derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 #### Null

-The special `null` value denotes the *intentional absence of a value*.
-This special value is not automatically assigned in JavaScript.
+The special `null` value denotes the *intentional* absence of a value.
+This special value *is not* automatically assigned in JavaScript.
 It must intentionally be assigned to a keyword by a coder.
 Though `null` represents the absence of a value, it is technically a value itself.
 This is what makes it "special".

 #### Undefined

-The special `undefined` value denotes the *unintentional absence of a value*.
-This special value is automatically assigned in JavaScript.
-It is the default value for `var`iable declarations
+The special `undefined` value denotes the *unintentional* absence of a value.
+This special value *is* automatically assigned in JavaScript.
+It is the default value for `var`iable declarations.
+Additionally, it is the value returned when a nonexistent keyword is accessed.
+These two aspects make it "special".
-- nonexistent keywords

 #### Boolean
 #### Number